igor-gorlov/teamtalk-regsystem/workflow.md

 -   Do **not** store third-party dependencies (both development and production ones) within the repository; use Git submodules and/or other dependency managers.
 -   Use only **`require_once`** to include PHP scripts.
+-   All validation methods must **not** restrict type of their input entity with type declarations; use `mixed` declaration, but check the actual type of the entity inside method body.